nating/cs-exams/assets/notes/fourth-year/machine-learning/notes/1-least-squares.md

 The ideal model has the minimum error, so differentiation is used to calculate the parameters that give the lowest error.

-< TODO Some of the maths has been skipped over here in the notes. >
+< TODO: I have skipped over a derivation that begins on page 7 here >

 The observations and model create a system of linear equations that can be represented using matrix notations.